The Best Longboards For Girls

 Price range: This longboard belongs to the affordable price point category and is less expensive than most other (top) models.

-Value for the price: A longboard that boasts quite a value for the price, you will find many uses for it, but keep in mind that it’s not the most versatile of models.
+Value for the price: As a longboard that boasts quite a value for the price, you will find many uses for it, but keep in mind that it’s not the most versatile of models.

 WHOME Pro Small Longboard

-Designed with quality materials, this board will serve for many years.
+Designed with quality materials, this board will last for many years.
 Unlike other boards, it is extremely versatile.
 It can be used for commuting, freestyle, dancing, freeride, cruising, or carving.

 - 31 x 8.25 inches